.

 As soon as an upgrade request comes in, LigoLab configures a training environment to mirror the production environment of the latest version of the laboratory information system software.

-Step #6: Regression testing takes place.
+Step #6: Regression testing.

 Regression testing helps eliminate many of the frustrations and headaches that typically come with an update.
 In addition, LigoLab uses a proprietary solution known as Hydra to test if the new version will break on the lab’s server.
 The development team accomplishes this by pointing Hydra at the lab’s server and recreating all of the lab’s orders from the previous 10 days, releasing them all at once to see if any errors or issues surface.

-Step #7: The lab begins to test on its own.
+Step #7: The lab begins its testing.

-After all of the issues have been corrected, the support team hands the new training environment back over to the lab so that its personnel can commence testing.
-It’s recommended that the lab test the system from end-to-end to make sure that everything is in order before the upgrade to the production environment takes place.
+It’s recommended that the lab test the LIS system from end to end to make sure that everything is in order before the upgrade to the production environment takes place.
 During this testing period, the lab reports any bugs or errors, and they are addressed urgently by the support team before the version is moved to production.

-After all remaining issues have been addressed, and the support team has received the go-ahead from the lab to deploy the upgrade in the production environment, both the lab and the support team agree on a timeframe for the upgrade to commence.
+After all remaining issues have been addressed and the support team has received the go-ahead from the lab to deploy the upgrade in the production environment, both the lab and the support team agree on a timeframe for the upgrade to commence.

 How Does LigoLab Decide When and What to Update?